Environmental

 Environmental Assessment for the Rehabilitation of National Maritime

-Signals (Direction Lights, Buoys, and Lighthouses) for the Coast
+(Direction Lights, Buoys, and Lighthouses) The World Bank and Ministries

-The World Bank and Ministries of Transport and Meteorology, and
+of Transport and Meteorology, and Public Works.
+Partnership International's

-of existing and/or defunct structures.
+disposal of existing and/or defunct structures.

-Environmental Assessment for the rehabilitation of National Route
+Environmental Assessment for the Rehabilitation of National Route

 WWF, European Union, and Ministries of Transport and Meteorology,